 6. …or transparent containers

 Sealable tubs are a convenient way to store leftovers.
 Look for freezer-friendly ones in a variety of sizes with good seals – this keeps the air out, so your food stays fresh for longer and helps prevent leaks.
+If you’ve been organizing Tupperware, you might want to set aside the freezer-safe containers for use in your appliance: look for the snowflake symbol.

 Planning is so much easier if you’re using stackable storage where the whole product is transparent, including the lids,’ says Craig Sammells at Orthex Group.
 ‘Our SmartStore Compact Clear boxes are great for use in the fridge or freezer and, being transparent, you can simply lift a box up to see what’s underneath.’